 Students will be required to reflect upon professional experience and the work-based learning aspects of the programme are essential elements that underpin the core philosophy of the application of practice to theory.
-Students entering the programme will draw upon their own context in order to apply the theories that apply to the development of play policies and practices at the local, national and international level.
+Students entering the programme will draw upon their own context in order to apply the theories that apply to the development of education policies and practices at the local, national and international level.
 The suitability of an applicant's employment or voluntary role will be assessed through the interview process.

 All modules will have an aspect of work-based learning.
 EDM701 Mastering Professional Learning addresses the requirement to reflect critically upon both working practices and the student's own approach to learning.
 EDM702 Research Methodology and Enquiry in the Social Sciences provides students with the opportunity to engage in practitioner research by designing a coherent research project that addresses a key aspect or question within their professional context.
-EDM716 Dissertation builds upon the experience gained in EDM702 to enable students to carry out an extended piece of work-based research and to contribute to the developing body of knowledge in the multi-disciplinary field of play policy and practice developments.
-The two specialist modules draw closely upon the students' context and enable them to critically analyse and evaluate their own role in the play of individuals and the wider society that they engage with.
-Work-based practice will be an essential element of the programme in order for students to engage in the critical examination of the responsibilities of those in various professional roles for providing places and spaces for play.
-They will apply theory in order to reflect upon their own use of places and spaces for recreation and leisure and for solitary and social play.
+EDM716 Dissertation builds upon the experience gained in EDM702 to enable students to carry out an extended piece of work-based research and to contribute to the developing body of knowledge in the multi-disciplinary field of education policy and practice developments.
+The specialist core and optional modules draw closely upon the students' context and enable them to critically analyse and evaluate their own role in the learning of individuals and the wider society that they engage with.
+Work-based practice will be an essential element of the programme in order for students to engage in the critical examination of the responsibilities of those in various professional roles for providing suitable approaches for learning and teaching in the wider world of education.
+They will apply theory in order to reflect upon their own practice in a rapidly changing policy context of education in Wales as well at the wider international contexts of 21st century education.